bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Have helpers to get isTipsShown and isOverviewShown
 * Change all mapStateToProps to grab from selectors
 * Ensure all selectors are used.
+* Change all to use overviewShown and tipsShown.
+Then prefix with is.

 # Brainless CSS tasks
 * Components import own styles.